Changing ClickHouse® settings at the query level

 The password must be from 8 to 128 characters long.

-SETTINGSparameter, apart from with the setting value, you can specify its minimum and maximum value.
-Here is an example for the idle_connection_timeout setting:CREATE USER <username> IDENTIFIED WITH sha256_password BY 'password' SETTINGS idle_connection_timeout = 60 MIN 5 MAX 120;For more information about creating users, see the ClickHouse® documentation
+SETTINGS, you can specify the setting value along with its minimum and maximum.
+Here is an example for the idle_connection_timeout setting:CREATE USER <username> IDENTIFIED WITH sha256_password BY 'password' SETTINGS idle_connection_timeout = 60 MIN 5 MAX 120;For more information about creating users, see this ClickHouse® guide

 .